Athletics at the 2020 Summer Olympics – Men's 200 metres: Summary

 As the reigning World Champion, Noah Lyles came in as the favorite, but he was challenged in the US Trials by Kenny Bednarek and 17 year old Erriyon Knighton.
 Lyles left Eugene with the fastest time of the year.
 Andre De Grasse was the returning silver medalist.
 Adam Gemili, Alonso Edward, and Ramil Guliyev returned from five years earlier, but only De Grasse was able to qualify out of the semi-final round and he did so in style, breaking his own Canadian Record set in the semi-finals of the 2016 Olympics.
 This time too, he was eased up looking back at Bednarek in the last stages of this race.
 The second semi produced drama as Aaron Brown took an early lead with a fast start.
 Lyles passed him with his typical speed coming off the turn, then eased up to save energy at the finish allowing Brown to catch him at the line.
 Surprising both of them was another American high schooler, Joseph Fahnbulleh running for Liberia, coming from well off the pace to pip Lyles at the line.
 All three were timed in 19.99, a new Liberian Record.
 The favorite, Lyles in third, had to rely on time to get into the final.

-In the final, De Grasse reacted fastest and his Canadian teammate Brown got a good start, both of them making up ground on the stagger of the Americans to their outside, Bednarek and 17 year old Erriyon Knighton respectively.
+In the final, De Grasse reacted fastest and his Canadian teammate Brown got a good start, both of them making up ground on the stagger of the Americans to their outside, Bednarek and 17 year old Erriyon Knighton, respectively.
 Through the second half of the turn, Bednarek and Lyles asserted themselves to hit the straightaway together with a slight lead.
-This is where Lyles usually shines but he didn't show the same dominating top end speed coming off the turn.
+This is where Lyles usually shined but he did not show the same dominating top-end speed coming off the turn.
 De Grasse ended the turn slightly behind, but came back to battle Bednarek next to him and Lyles across the track.
 Knighton passed Brown but it was De Grasse who had the closing speed, passing and opening up a small gap on Bednarek.
-In the last 20 metres, Bednarek narrowed the gap to De Grasse slightly, but it was a clear win for De Grasse.
-De Grasse was timed in 19.62 into a −0.5 mps wind.
+In the last 20 metres, Bednarek narrowed the gap to De Grasse slightly, but it was a clear win for De Grasse, who was timed in 19.62 into a −0.5 mps wind.

-With his 19.62, De Grasse finally moved into the 200m top 10 of all time, a status foretold six years earlier with a wind-aided 19.58 while competing for the University of Southern California.
-Bednarek in second ran 19.68 to claim a tie with Frankie Fredericks (second behind Michael Johnson at the 1996 Olympics).
+With his score, De Grasse finally moved into the top 10 of all-time in the 200m, a status foretold six years earlier with a wind-aided 19.58 while competing for the University of Southern California.
+Bednarek, in second, ran 19.68 to claim a tie with Frankie Fredericks (second behind Michael Johnson at the 1996 Olympics).
 Fahnbulleh came from dead last to reach 19.98, improving his Liberian national record.
 17 year old Knighton finished fourth, setting an American age record.
 It was the first time in the Olympic history that five men dipped below 20 seconds in an Olympic 200m final.